siemens/gencmpclient/README.md

 For compiling applications using the library, you will need to add the directories [`include`](include/) and [`libsecutils/include`](https://github.com/siemens/libsecutils/blob/master/include/) to your C headers path.
-If and only if using the standalone version, you need to add also the directory [`cmpossl/include_cmp`](https://github.com/mpeylo/cmpossl/tree/cmp-lib4/include/), define the C macro `CMP_STANDALONE`, and make sure that any OpenSSL header files included have the same version as the one used to build the standalone CMP library `libcmp`.
+Unless using OpenSSL 3.0, you need to add also the directory [`cmpossl/include_cmp`](https://github.com/mpeylo/cmpossl/tree/cmp/include/), define the C macro `CMP_STANDALONE`, and make sure that any OpenSSL header files included have the same version as the one used to build the standalone CMP library `libcmp`.

 For linking you will need to
+refer the linker to the CMP and Security Utilities libraries, e.g., `-lsecutils -lcmp -lgencmpcl`.
+Unless using OpenSSL 3.0, `-lcmp` is needed as well.
-refer the linker to the CMP and Security Utilities libraries, e.g., `-lcmp -lsecutils -lgencmpcl`, add the directories (using the linker option `-L`) where they can be found.
+Add the directories (e.g., with the linker option `-L`) where they can be found.
 See also the environment variable `OUT_DIR`.
 For helping the Linux loader to find the libraries at run time, it is recommended to set also linker options like `-Wl,-rpath=.`.